TheRacetrack/racetrack/docs/user.md

 ### I've submitted a job, where can I see if it's ready?

-When you invoke `racetrack deploy . https://racetrack.platform.example.com/lifecycle`, the client will block while the deploy operation is in progress.
+When you invoke `racetrack deploy . --remote https://racetrack.platform.example.com/lifecycle`, the client will block while the deploy operation is in progress.
 When the command terminates, unless you are given an error message, your job has been deployed into a Fatman.